iamcco/markdown-preview.vim/README.md

     let g:mkdp_path_to_chrome = "google-chrome"
     " path to the chrome or the command to open chrome(or other modern browsers)

+    let g:mkdp_browserfunc = 'MKDP_browserfunc_default'
+    " callback vim function to open browser, the only param is the url to open " if set, g:mkdp_path_to_chrome would be ignored

     let g:mkdp_auto_start = 0
     " set to 1, the vim will open the preview window once enter the markdown " buffer